awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

-# Troubleshooting Amazon EC2 Auto Scaling: EC2 Instance Launch Failures<a name="ts-as-instancelaunchfailure"></a>
+# Troubleshooting Amazon EC2 Auto Scaling: EC2 Instance launch failures<a name="ts-as-instancelaunchfailure"></a>

 This page provides information about your EC2 instances that fail to launch, potential causes, and the steps you can take to resolve the issues\.

-To retrieve an error message, see [Retrieving an Error Message](CHAP_Troubleshooting.md#RetrievingErrors)\.
+To retrieve an error message, see [Retrieving an error message](CHAP_Troubleshooting.md#RetrievingErrors)\.

 When your EC2 instances fail to launch, you might get one or more of the following error messages: